zwbetz-gh/zwbetz/content/blog/simple-pleasures/index.md

 1. When a document is formatted nicely
 1. Buying and using quality things
 1. Going to the bathroom after you've been holding it for a while
-1. Seeing a loved one’s reaction for the first time to something you love (like an experience or seeing a nature sight)
+1. Seeing a loved one's reaction for the first time to something you love (like an experience or seeing a nature sight)
 1. Pad Thai, medium spicy
 1. Changing of the seasons, especially Summer to Fall
 1. Puppy breath